sasa5linkar/SWN-synth-eval-set/README.md

 The LangChain language chain allow for prompt template with variables, which are marked by curly brackets, to be invoked with values of those variables, sent to LMM module, returning the response.

 Using appropriate prompt as shown, the sample was divided into those marked positive, negative, objective and those not properly marked.
 There was 290 objective, 102 negative, 33 positive and 75 errors.

+To harness the full capabilities of the LLM for sentiment analysis, the prompt was meticulously designed to encapsulate three essential elements: role playing, clear instructions, and expected outcomes.

+1. **Role Playing - Instructing LLM as an Expert**: The prompt initiates with a role-playing scenario, instructing the LLM to assume the role of an expert in sentiment analysis.
+This approach was adopted to prime the model’s response generation towards a more analytical and focused examination of the text, drawing on its extensive pre-trained knowledge and understanding of sentiment analysis nuances.
+2. **Clear Instructions**: The essence of effective communication with an LLM lies in the clarity of instructions.
+The prompt explicitly details the task at hand, guiding the LLM to identify and analyse the sentiment expressed in a given piece of text (synset definition).
+This clarity ensures that the model’s analytical capabilities are directed towards accurately assessing sentiment, minimizing ambiguity in its responses.
+3. **Expected Outcomes**: To further refine the model’s output, the prompt delineates the expected outcomes of the analysis.
+It specifies the desired format of the response, whether it be a sentiment classification (positive, negative, neutral) or a more nuanced sentiment rating.

 The prompt used for classification was refined through experimental testing on a smaller subset of synset definitions.
 Comparative analyses of prompt instruction texts in English and Serbian revealed that Serbian-language prompt instruction yielded more accurate results.
 To ensure comprehensive coverage of potential responses, the number of output tokens was set to five.